-Genotyping is a DNA test that identifies the genes that control scrapie susceptibility or resistance.
+Genotyping is a DNA test that identifies the genes for susceptibility or resistance.
 This tool measures vulnerability, not infection.
 Blood is the sample most generally used by approved laboratories.
 However, the U.S. Department of Agriculture (USDA) will only recognize tests when the blood sample was collected by an accredited veterinarian.
-Though there are multiple genes that influence susceptibility, Codon 171 is the gene most generally focused on in the United States.
-At this gene, QQ animals are highly susceptible to scrapie infection IF EXPOSED, QR animals are rarely susceptible, and RR animals are resistant.
+There are multiple genes that influence susceptibility, Codon 171 is the gene most generally focused on in the U.S. At this gene, QQ animals are highly susceptible to scrapie infection IF EX-POSED; QR animals are rarely susceptible; and RR animals are resistant.
 In essence, a 171 QQ fetus exposed to a scrapie infected placenta will most likely result in scrapie infection of the newborn.
 Using this information, sheep producers can select breeding stock that will produce resistant offspring.
 For example, if an RR ram is bred to a QQ ewe, a QR lamb will be produced every breeding.
 This is the reason RR rams are desirable, because they can be bred to susceptible ewes and still produce offspring that is "rarely susceptible."
 So, essentially, disease vulnerability can be well addressed by ram selection alone without having to focus on the breeding females.
 There are many traits that must be evaluated when determining breeding potential.
-Genotype is another that can be added to that list.
+Genotype is another to be added to that list.
 Genotyping can be performed by any accredited veterinarian.
-However, the Oklahoma Department of Agriculture, Food, and Forestry (ODAFF) and USDA cooperatively offerfree genotyping services to eligible Oklahoma flocks annually.
-These programs increase disease surveillance in Oklahoma while providing a service to producers.
-Contact Dr. Justin Roach of the ODAFF at 405-522-8396 or justin.roach@ag.ok.gov for more information regarding availability of free genotyping and the USDA Scrapie Flock Certification Program.